RosalindHook/weather-app/README.md

 * React Testing Library - Component testing utilities

 ## Testing
-Test coverage includes unit tests for API integration, component behaviour, input validation, and integration tests for full user interaction flows.
-Custom hook tests for state management logic testing to follow.
+Test coverage includes integration tests for full user interaction flows, API integration, component behaviour and input validation.
+Tests focus on real user workflows and cross-component functionality.

+There are also isolated unit tests for priority components (where there is sufficient complexity e.g. logic or multiple props/states), helper functions, and hook tests (to follow).

-To run the tests:
+To run the test suite:
 ```bash
 npm test
 ```